5. The Hierophant

 – Are you grounded in what matters, or repeating what’s familiar?

-– Where can you create beauty through intention, not impulse?
+– Where can you create beauty through intention?

 5. Commit to the search, not the certainty